emo-eth/ApeCoinStaking/README.md

 ## Testing

 The included `BaseTest.sol` is meant as a base for writing Foundry tests.
-It configures a fork of Ethereum Mainnet at block 16131000, and includes internal variables that point to all relevant mainnet smart contracts.
-It also includes helper functions to grant ApeCoin or BAYC/MAYC/BAKC tokens to specified accounts to facilitate testing.
+It configures a fork of Ethereum Mainnet at block `16119274`, after the staking contract `TimeRange`s were configured and ownership transferred, but before any stakes had been deposited.
+It includes internal variables that point to all relevant mainnet smart contracts as well as helper functions to grant ApeCoin or BAYC/MAYC/BAKC tokens to specified accounts.

 The included `ApeCoinStaking.t.sol` inherits from `BaseTest.sol`, grants the test contract some ApeCoin and relevant NFTs, and ensures it can call the main deposit methods on the ApeCoinStaking contract as deployed on Mainnet.